IDMNYU/audiolab/docs/serge.md

 > The bottom Wave Multiplier performs non-linear wavehaping known as full-wave rectification, but with sophisticated level-
 > compensating conditioning as well.
 Actually the circuit uses three full-wave rectifier sections linked in a very refined
 > controllable format.
 Each section can double the frequency of a sine or triangle wave applied to its input.
 Thus sweeping
-> the VC input over its range will produce a smooth timbral transition using the even harmonics (second, fourth, and eighth).
+> the CV input over its range will produce a smooth timbral transition using the even harmonics (second, fourth, and eighth).
 > Many other partials are present in this basic sound, however, and the sonorities are very rich and varied.
 A notable feature
 > of this multiplier is that the full-wave rectification is not accompanied by a reduction in the output amplitude.
 There is
 > no alteration of the essential level of the sound.
 There are two inputs to provide mixing before processing, and two